inceptionev/PlasmaTransformer/README.md

   - Provides directed airflow for cooling both the electronics and the globe for continuous use.
   - Supports the fan, board, coil, and globe with ideal spacing for achieving a levitating plasma halo.
   - Provides attachments for rubber bands to hold the globe in place for environments where the device may be in motion, or to attach a shade to make the plasma more visible in outdoor installations.
-  - Includes a cover and coil ring that prevents curious fingers away from the hazardous high-voltage parts.
-(But always practice caution aroung high voltage and RF)
+  - Includes a cover and coil ring that keeps curious fingers away from the hazardous high-voltage parts.
+(But caution is always advised around high voltage and RF)
 - 3D-printed assembly aids:
   - Coil forms for ease of making the plasma coil.